 Malaysia is a diverse country that is multi-ethnic and multi-religious in Southeast Asia and one of the richest and most developed countries.
 It is a small country with a fast-growing economy.
 Its location makes it a very favorable place among people all over the world.
-It has sprawling scrappers and a contemporary touch fused with colonial architecture.
+Malaysia places to visit are packed with sprawling scrappers and a contemporary touch fused with colonial architecture.

 Over the years it’s become a hotspot (Not the Covid one I assure) for tourism.